yanicklandry/igloo/Readme.md

 ### Installation

-* Install the `igloo` package from the NPM repository:
+* Install the `igloo` package globally from the NPM repository:

 ```bash
 npm install -g igloo